 Without the continuing support of all our fans, this game would never have reached its 3rd iteration, so they must be thanked before everybody else.
 I also want to give a big shout out to Mark Rapson for sticking up with me through thick and thin; to Vincent Darlage, whose enthusiasm for the game is bordering on lunacy (of the good kind); and to Matthew Burgess for his support and encouragements.
+I also want to mention Daniel Niemi's exceptional coverage of all things DDD on his WW2 Solitaire Board Game Channel, on YouTube.

-© 2024 Word Forge Ltd. Word Forge Games, the Word Forge Games logo, the RWB system and the RWB logos are trademarks of Word Forge Ltd.
+© 2024 Word Forge Ltd.

+Word Forge Games, the Word Forge Games logo, the RWB system and the RWB logos are trademarks of Word Forge Ltd.